Paulescu/hands-on-rl/README.md

 Ultimately, the most complex RL problems involve a mixture of reinforcement learning algorithms, optimizations and Deep Learning techniques.

-You do not need to know deep learning in depth (x) to follow along this course.
-I will provide with sufficient context to get you familiar with DL philosophy and how it becomes a crucial ingredient in modern reinforcement learning.
+You do not need to know deep learning to follow along this course.
+I will give you enough context to get you familiar with DL philosophy and understand how it becomes a crucial ingredient in modern reinforcement learning.

 ## Contents